sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

   - `Text Encoder` (`qwen_2.5_vl_7b.safetensors`)
   - `VAE Model` (`diffusion_pytorch_model.safetensors`)

-These are saved in the current working directory and used by Musubi Tuner’s training scripts.
+These are saved in the current working directory and used by Musubi Tuner's training scripts.

 #### Step 2 – Upload training images